 Instead of placing your dishes into a rack that sits on and perhaps drips onto your counter, this model elevates everything directly over the sink, where it drips into the sink itself.
-It's made of heavy-grade stainless steel, so it can hold even your heaviest Dutch ovens or cast irons skillets.
+It's made of heavy-grade stainless steel, so it can hold even your heaviest Dutch ovens or cast iron skillets.

 The included baskets and compartments are movable, so you can set it up to suit your specific organizational needs.
 There’s an integrated paper towel holder, too, which frees up even more counter space.
 Though this tall rack looks impressive in your kitchen, it’s simple to put together.
 Just be sure to measure your space, since you need to have the right dimensions for this or any over-the-sink rack.